 Where expenditure on intangible assets qualifies as capital expenditure for statutory purposes, amortisation, impairment losses and disposal gains and losses are not permitted to have an impact on the general fund balance.
-The gains and losses are therefore reversed out of the general fund balance in the movement in reserves statement and posted to the capital adjustment account and the capital receipts reserve.
+The gains and losses are therefore reversed out of the general fund balance in the MiRS and posted to the capital adjustment account and the capital receipts reserve.

-(xiv) Interests in companies and other entities - jointly controlled operations and jointly controlled assets
+xv.
+Interests in companies and other entities - jointly controlled operations and jointly controlled assets